V. Narry Kim

-V. Narry Kim is a South Korean biochemist and microbiologist, best known for her work on microRNA biogenesis.
+V. Narry Kim (born 18 June 1969) is a South Korean biochemist and microbiologist, best known for her work on microRNA biogenesis.
 Her pioneering studies have laid the groundwork for the biology of microRNA and contributed to the improvement of RNA interference technologies.

 Background

 Kim was born in South Korea in 1969.
 Kim first became interested in science as a high school student.
 When asked why she chose science as a lifelong career, she said, “I was charmed by the simplicity of the principles underlying the complexity of life.”

 Education

 Kim went on to pursue a BA degree in microbiology, then followed by a MS degree in microbiology in 1992 and 1994, respectively, both from Seoul National University (SNU).
 After completing her masters under adviser Kang Sa-Ouk, Kim went to the United Kingdom to further her studies at the University of Oxford, studying the functions of retroviral proteins under Alan J. Kingsman.
 She graduated with a PhD in biochemistry in 1998.